ShivanshBhatnagar8/Recipe-page/README.md

 ## Important Note

-The page is only responsive on desktop version.
+The page is now responsive .